mirakc/mirakc/README.md

 * Reading TS packets from a tuner blocks a thread
   * That is the reason why the `server.workers` configuration must be greater than the total number of tuners
+* mirakc doesn't work with BonDriver_Mirakurun at this moment
+  * See the issue #4 for details

 ## TODO